EnvelopSound/Earshot/README.md

 aws cloudformation create-stack --region=us-west-2 --stack-name earshot-stack --template-body file://templates/cloudformation-template.yaml --parameters ParameterKey=InstanceType,ParameterValue=t3.micro ParameterKey=KeyName,ParameterValue=<YOUR_KEY_PAIR_NAME> ParameterKey=RtmpAuthToken,ParameterValue=<YOUR_CUSTOM_AUTH_TOKEN> ParameterKey=FfmpegFlags,ParameterValue="-loglevel repeat+level+verbose" --capabilities CAPABILITY_IAM
 ```

+#### Setup Route53

+Adding a domain to your earshot service is an optional step.
+However, there are many benefits to it, such as HTTPS support and more.

+##### Route53 requirements

+To use the Route53 Cloudformation stack, you must have already purchased a domain from AWS.
+The domain must also be setup with
+an existing DNS zone.

-#### HTTPS Support
+#### Deploy with HTTPS support

-To add HTTPS support to your container, please use the following cloudformation parameters:
+To setup your ECS cluster based on a domain, please use the following cloud formation parameters:

 ```
 Domain